qmacro/autodidactics/_posts/2021-04-01-new-tmux-panes-and-windows-in-right-dir.markdown

 bind C new-window
 bind '_' split-window
 bind '|' split-window -h
-set -g mouse
 ```

-Basically I'm now set up to enjoy new behaviour (opening new windows and panes in the current working directory) when I use the keys I normally use:
+Basically I'm now set up to enjoy the new behaviour (opening new windows and panes in the current working directory) when I use the keys I normally use:

 * `c` - new window
 * `-` - new vertically split pane
-* '\' - new horizontally split pane
+* `\` - new horizontally split pane

 But I've added three extra bindings in case I want the old behaviour, bindings to the "shifted" version of those keys:

 * `C` - new window
 * `_` - new vertically split pane
-* '|' - new horizontally split pane
+* `|` - new horizontally split pane

 I've not found myself using these extra bindings for the old behaviour yet, and I'll probably end up removing them.